coreymaps/cs/content/project/lebanon_damage/index.md

 ---
 title: Mapping building damage in Lebanon
-summary: Monitoring building damage in Lebanon as conflict escalated across the region.
+summary: Active monitoring of building damage with the escalation of regional conflict.

 tags:
 - Disasters